Image Source: Unsplash / Surface

 Notion offers four different pricing plans for different uses for the app, depending on if you're using it for personal use or for a team.
 The most basic plan for personal use is free, but students can also access the Personal Pro plan for free.
 Keep in mind that, because Notion is a web-based note-taking app, users have less control of their data.
 That being said, I recommend keeping sensitive information, such as private passwords, in your trusty notebook.

 For me, Notion was a little daunting to get used to at first, so here are some tips on how to use Notion to get you started.

 This app is organized through the creation of individual pages that you can add sub-pages to.
 The different styles of pages offered include simple blank pages, calendars, galleries, tables, boards, and an extensive variety of templates to choose from.
 Tailor each page to your needs.

 2. Personalize Your Pages and Get Creative

-The beauty of this app is you can personalize each page.
-You can pick out a cover, change the font, make text pop with bold, colorful letters, and add emojis as icons for the names of your pages.
-Within the app, you can upload your own pictures for the cover or choose more artistic images from a selection of stock photographs through Unsplash.
+The beauty of the Notion app is that you can personalize each page.
+You can pick out a cover; change the font; make text pop with bold, colorful letters; and add emojis as icons for the names of your pages.
+Within the app, you can also upload your own pictures for the cover or choose more artistic images from a selection of stock photographs through Unsplash.

-The main draw to apps like Notion is the promise of being productive and achieving your goals.
-I personally keep separate to-do lists for my yearly, monthly, weekly, and daily goals, since this allows me to break down ambitious goals into smaller bite-sized pieces that are more manageable.
-Having the separate lists also keeps me from feeling overwhelmed and ensures I do an action each day, no matter how small, to work towards reaching my goal.
+The main draw with apps like Notion is the promise of being productive and achieving your goals.
+I personally keep separate to-do lists for my yearly, monthly, weekly, and daily goals, since this allows me to break down ambitious goals into smaller, bite-sized pieces that are more manageable.
+Having the separate lists also keeps me from feeling overwhelmed and ensures I do an action each day, no matter how small, to work toward my goal.
 For daily to-do lists, I keep the same page and simply update the title of the page to match the current date each day.

 4. Use the Task List Template to Keep Track of Ongoing Projects